🔼The name Calcol: Summary

 For a brief discussion of this curious symmetry, see our article on the name Heman.

 🔼Etymology of the name Calcol

-The name Calcol is probably a so-called Pilpel expression of the verb כול (kul), meaning to contain or sustain:
+The name Calcol is possibly a so-called Pilpel expression of the verb כלל (kalal), meaning to make perfect or whole: